 Because you are not working on actual circuit wires while installing the cord, this is a very safe project.
-But it is crucial that the wire connections you make when attaching the cord to the appliance be correct and very secure.
+But it is crucial that the wire connections you make when attaching the cord to the appliance are correct and very secure.
 Loose connections can lead to short circuits and sparking once the appliance is plugged in for use.

 - Give a good tug on each wire as you complete the connection to make sure it is secure.

 - Always attach the strain-relief fitting.
 This will relieve pressure on the wire connections that can occur when the appliance is moved around.